TaneriX07/store_api_practice/README.md

 ## Task Manager
-A simple mock store API created with NodeJS and Express to show how you can filter using mongoDB
+A simple mock store API created with NodeJS and Express to practice filtering with mongoDB

 ### Get Started
 1. Create a .env file in the root